-By focusing on the overheads you can get a roomier sound, but if you want a close in-your-face drum sound you would rather use the overheads as complimentary to the rest of the drums, mainly using them to accent the cymbal sounds.
+By focusing on the overheads you can get a roomier sound, but if you want a close in-your-face drum sound, you would rather use the overheads as complementary to the rest of the drums, mainly using them to accent the cymbal sounds.

-Mixing drums is a selective process, meaning that certain elements of the drum-kit only need specific frequency ranges.
+Mixing drums is a selective process, meaning that individual elements of the drum-kit only need specific frequency ranges.

-You only need a specific frequency range from the hi-hat.
+You only need a particular frequency range from the hi-hat.
 Considering that the hi-hat microphone is probably picking up a lot of bleed from other drums, some heavy high-pass filtering is in order.
-Filter up to 250 Hz at least, even higher if you feel that you aren’t losing anything from the hi-hat sound with higher filtering.
+Filter up to 250 Hz at least, even higher if you feel that you aren’t losing anything from the hi-hat sound with greater filtering.

-Now if you feel that there is something lacking from the hi-hat, or that you want to bring out the gong sound, you can find it in the 200 Hz area.
-So if your hi-hat needs a little more gong to it, you will have to sacrifice that aggressive filtering.
+Now if you think something is lacking from the hi-hat, or that you want to bring out the sound of the bell, you can find it in the 200 Hz area.
+So if your hi-hat needs a little more bto it, you will have to sacrifice that aggressive filtering.
 Like everything else, just filter until you start hearing the sound becoming compromised and then back off a little bit.

 Room microphones give a different sound to the drum kit than the regular overhead mics.

-Due to the distant miking technique most room mics are recorded with, we get a full sound of the drum-kit as well as a great amount of the reverb of the room it was recorded in.
-Which, depending on the sound of the room, can either sound amazing or horrible.
+Most room mics are recorded at a fair distance, so we get a full sound of the drum kit as well as a significant amount of the reverb of the room.
+Depending on the sound of the room, these room mics can either sound amazing or horrible.